District of Columbia Laws and Incentives

 Alternative Fuel Vehicle (AFV) Conversion and Infrastructure Tax Credit

-Reduced Registration Fee for Alternative Fuel and Fuel-Efficient Vehicles
+Reduced Registration Fee for Electric Vehicles (EVs) and Fuel-Efficient Vehicles

 Alternative Fuel Vehicle Exemption from Driving Restrictions